Ventilation systems are a polarizing topic. Ask anyone with a small amount of knowledge and they will argue strongly in one direction or another.

 Inspired by a friend who had done something similar (using GPS as opposed to RFID), I decided to create a puzzle box which required a number of contactless keys before it would open.

-Four year after building version one of my Word Clock, it had started to die.
-This was not surprising as, the method I used to drive the LEDs required much high current than the datasheet says is allowable.
+Four years after building version one of my Word Clock, it had started to die.
+This was not surprising as, the method I used to drive the LEDs required much higher current than the datasheet says is allowable.

 It’s hard to find an appropriate gift for someone who gives up so much of their time to prepare fortnightly game sessions including maps, plot-lines, characters, and villains; many of which go unseen.